microsoftgraph/microsoft-graph-docs-contrib/api-reference/beta/api/workingtimeschedule-startworkingtime.md

 ---
 title: "workingTimeSchedule: startWorkingTime"
-description: "Trigger the policies associated with the start of working hours."
+description: "Trigger the policies associated with the start of working hours for a specific user."
 author: "galalalym"
 ms.localizationpriority: medium
 ms.prod: "microsoft-teams"